 England face a crucial group fixture against a dangerous and athletic Ghana side, with the outcome likely to play a key role in shaping both teams’ progress.
 The Three Lions boast a high-quality squad led by captain Harry Kane, supported by world-class talents including Bukayo Saka, Declan Rice, Jude Bellingham, and Phil Foden, alongside impressive depth throughout the side.

-Ghana arrive well equipped, featuring Premier League standouts Antoine Semenyo and Mohammed Kudus, former Arsenal midfielder Thomas Partey, and La Liga star Iñaki Williams.
+Ghana arrive well equipped, featuring Premier League standouts Antoine Semenyo and Mohammed Kudus along with La Liga star Iñaki Williams.
 With pace, power, and technical quality on display, this promises to be a thrilling contest — perfectly experienced at a luxury England v Ghana big screen event in London.

 Places are limited — secure your seats now and be part of an unforgettable England v Ghana big screen event.